the-turing-way/the-turing-way/book/content/open_research/open_research.md

 #### Privacy

 Many fields of research involve working with sensitive personal data, medical research being the most obvious example.
 Individuals must be protected from (re)identification via their personal data used for research.
 Anonymisation of the data may be sufficient in some cases, but ensuring that reidentification is not possible is becoming increasingly difficult due to technical progress, growing computational power and – ironically – more open data.
 For example, reidentification may be possible via data-mining of accessible data and so-called quasi-identifiers, a set of (common) properties that are – in their combination – so specific that they can be used to identify individuals.

 Preserving privacy may still be possible if partial or generalised datasets are provided e.g. age bands instead of birth date or only the first two digits of postal codes.
 It may also be possible to provide the data in such a format that researchers can query it whist keeping the data itself closed, e.g. a user may be able to send a query to retrieve the mean of a dataset, but not be able to access any of the individual datapoints.

 #### National and commercially sensitive data

 In many cases companies are understandably unwilling to publish much of their data.
 The reasoning goes that if commercially sensitive information of a company is disclosed, it will damage the company’s commercial interests and undermine competitiveness.
-This is based on the thinking that in competitive markets, innovation will only occur with some protection of information: if a company spends time and money developing something new, the details of which are then made public, then its competitors can easily copy it without having to invest the same resources.
+This is based on the thinking that in competitive markets, innovation will only occur with some protection of information.
+If a company spends time and money developing something new, the details of which are then made public, then its competitors can easily copy it without having to invest the same resources.
 The result is that no-one would innovate in the first place.
 Similarly, governments are often unwilling to publish data that relates to issues such as national security due to public safety concerns.

-In such cases it may not be possible to make data open, or it may only be only possible to share partial/obscured datasets as outlined in the section above on privacy.
+In such cases it may not be possible to make data open, or it may only be possible to share partial/obscured datasets as outlined in the section above on privacy.

 ## Open source software

 ### What is open source software?

 When a project is open source anybody can view, use, modify, and distribute the project for any purpose.
 These permissions are enforced through an open source licence.
 Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly.
 In its most basic form, open sourcing your software simply means putting your code online where it can be viewed and reused by others.

 Many of the most widely used research software is open source.
 Perhaps the paradigmatic example is the scikit-learn Python package for machine learning (Pedregosa et al., 2011), which, in the space of just over five years, has attracted over 500 unique contributors, 20,000 individual code contributions, and 2,500 article citations.
 Producing a comparable package using a traditional closed-source approach would likely not be feasible, and would, at the very least, have required a budget of tens of millions of dollars.
 While scikit-learn is clearly an outlier, hundreds of other open source packages that support much more domain-specific needs depend in a similar fashion on unsolicited community contributions e.g., the NIPY (neuroimaging in Python) group of projects in neuroimaging (Gorgolewski et al., 2016).
 Importantly, such contributions not only result in new functionality from which the broader community can benefit, but also regularly provide their respective authors with greater community recognition, and lead to new project and employment opportunities.

 Researchers that make use of open source software often make changes to them such as adding features they need for their own research, or fixing bugs.
 They can then contribute these improvements back to the main project so the wider community can take advantage of them.

 ### How running and contributing to open source software projects benefits you